Tate module tensor decompositions and the Sato-Tate conjecture for certain abelian varieties potentially of $\mathrm{GL}_2$-type: Sato--Tate groups and Sato--Tate conjecture

-In this specific situation, the general Sato--Tate conjecture (see \cite[\S2.1]{FKRS12}, \cite[Chap.
-8]{Ser12}) takes the following explicit form. \begin{conjecture}[Sato--Tate conjecture for $A_{0,E}$] The sequence $\{x_\p\}_{\p\not \in S}$, where the primes $\p$ are ordered with respect to their absolute norm, is equidistributed on the set of conjugacy classes of $\ST(A_{0,E})$ with respect to the projection on this set of the Haar measure of $\ST(A_{0,E})$. \end{conjecture}
+\textbf{Sato--Tate conjecture.} In our specific situation, the general Sato--Tate conjecture (see \cite[\S2.1]{FKRS12}, \cite[Chap.
+8]{Ser12}) takes the following form. \begin{conjecture}[Sato--Tate conjecture for $A$] The sequence $\{x_\p\}_{\p\not \in S}$, where the primes $\p$ are ordered with respect to their absolute norm, is equidistributed on the set of conjugacy classes of $\ST(A)$ with respect to the projection on this set of the Haar measure of $\ST(A)$. \end{conjecture}

-Let $\varrho$ be an irreducible representation of $\ST(A_{0,E})$.
+Let $\varrho$ be an irreducible representation of $\ST(A)$.
 For $s\in \C$ with $\Re(s)> 1$, define the partial Euler product

 By \cite[App. to Chap.
-I]{Ser89}, Conjecture \ref{conjecture: ST} holds if for every irreducible nontrivial representation~$\varrho$, the partial Euler product $L^S(\varrho,A_{0,E},s)$ is invertible, that is, it extends to a holomorphic and nonvanishing function on a neighborhood of $\Re(s)\geq 1$.
+I]{Ser89}, Conjecture \ref{conjecture: ST} holds if for every irreducible nontrivial representation~$\varrho$, the partial Euler product $L^S(\varrho,A,s)$ is invertible, that is, it extends to a holomorphic and nonvanishing function on a neighborhood of $\Re(s)\geq 1$.